clintonhalpin/the-future/README.md

 # the-future
-A collection of high rez photos from the future
+A collection of high rez photos from the future by [clintonhalpin](http://twitter.com/clintonhalpin)